Ilyas9319/alx-pre_course/README.md

-This is the README file in the root directory
+This is the README.md file at the root of the repository